Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 76 - Reward Model.
 Its an automated judge that learns human preference by adjusting its internal math according to the winning and losing answer.
 Weak point :
   It is very sensitive on the data its being provided or trained with.

+*Day 77 - DPO Loss.
+It helps trains AI model by using mathematical formula to combine grading and text-generation into a single equation, making it use half the memory.
+Weak point :
+  It doesnt have any its just a simple method of saving memory while training models.